Ask users for Phone numbers

 Avoid input masking

-Avoid input masking because it makes it harder for users to:
+Avoid ‘input masking’, or showing placeholder answer, because it makes it harder for users to:

 • type a number in their preferred way